You are here

 Request an Item - Library Guests

-Library guests who apply for a courtesy card can request materials from the Kathryn A. Martin Library or from other University of Minnesota libraries by asking for help at the Circulation desk.
-Although you will not have access to the online Get It! service, staff members can place requests on your behalf.
+Library guests who apply for a courtesy card can request materials from the Kathryn A. Martin Library, or from other University of Minnesota libraries.
+Just ask at the Circulation desk.
+Staff can place Get It! requests on your behalf.

-- page materials from the stacks for you,
+- Retrieve materials from the stacks for you,

-Items eligible for request include titles that regularly circulate for at least one week, such as books, bound periodicals, and music scores.
+Items eligible for request include books, bound periodicals, and music scores—titles that regularly circulate for at least one week.

 Recall Checked-out Items

-You may request an item that is currently checked out to another user.
+You may recall an item that is currently checked out to another user.
 Items with loan periods of one week or more are eligible for recall.

-We will ask the current user to return the recalled item within a week.
+We will ask the borrower to return the recalled item within a week.
 A new due date may be applied.
-Recalled items not returned by the recall due date will be fined at the rate of $1 per day.
+Recalled items not returned by the recall due date will be fined $1 per day.